-ML algorithms can be trained on cosmological simulations to estimate the DM content of galaxies.
-Cosmological simulations are based on physical principles and realistic recipes for feedback processes, producing seemingly realistic galaxy distributions and scaling relations, therefore they can be used to train ML algorithm to estimate the DM content of galaxies.
-In the first paper of this series \citep[][vM+22 hereafter]{von2022inferring}, we have demonstrated that we can infer the DM properties of galaxies (e.g. central DM mass, DM half mass radius) starting from general catalog properties, like luminosity, size, kinematics, colours and stellar masses in the IllustrisTNG simulation \citep[][N+19, hereafter]{TNG-data-nelson2019illustristng}.
-We use a Tree-based Pipeline Optimization Tool \citep[TPOT;][]{TPOT-OlsonGECCO2016} to find the optimal ML pipeline.
-There are similar studies in this field, using the {\it Cosmology and Astrophysics with MachinE Learning Simulation} \citep[CAMELS;][VN+23 hereafter]{CAMLES-public-data-release-2023ApJS..265...54V}.
-For example, \citet{2021halo-galaxy-GNN} infer halo mass given the positions, velocities, stellar mass and radii of the galaxies it hosts with graph neural neural network. \citet{2022subhalo-galaxy-MLP} predict the total mass of a subhalo from their internal properties like velocity dispersion, radius or star formation rate with neural network and symbolic regression.
-However, these studies are solely conducted on simulations and not tested using real observational data.
-On the other hand, utilizing cosmological simulations for replicating and comprehending observational data via ML represents a novel strategy imbued with unforeseeable potentialities.
+Recently, we have proposed using ML algorithms, trained on cosmological simulations, to estimate the DM content of galaxies \citep[][vM+22 hereafter]{von2022inferring}.
+Cosmological simulations are based on physical principles and realistic recipes for feedback processes, producing seemingly realistic galaxy distributions and scaling relations.
+Therefore they can be used to train ML algorithms to estimate the DM content of galaxies.
+In the first paper in this series, we used a Tree-based Pipeline Optimization Tool \citep[TPOT;][]{TPOT-OlsonGECCO2016} to find the optimal ML pipeline.
+We demonstrated that we can infer the DM properties of galaxies (e.g., central DM mass, DM half-mass radius) starting from general catalog properties, such as luminosity, size, kinematics, colors, and stellar masses in the IllustrisTNG simulation \citep[][N+19 hereafter]{TNG-data-nelson2019illustristng}.
+There are other studies following a similar strategy: using the {Cosmology and Astrophysics with MachinE Learning Simulation} \citep[CAMELS;][VN+23 hereafter]{CAMLES-public-data-release-2023ApJS..265...54V}.
+For example, \citet{2021halo-galaxy-GNN} infer halo mass given the positions, velocities, stellar masses, and radii of the hosted galaxies using graph neural networks. \citet{2022subhalo-galaxy-MLP} predict the total mass of a subhalo from their internal properties, such as velocity dispersion, radius, or star formation rate, using neural network and symbolic regression.
+However, these studies are solely conducted on simulations and have not been tested using real observational data.\footnote{After the publication of the preprint of this article and during the referee process, the preprint of another paper was announced \citep{jiani2023arXiv231110351C}, also aiming at predicting the total and dark mass in galaxies, using convolutional neural networks (CNNs).
+Unlike this one, this work uses 2D kinematics as input and is explicitly meant not to be applied to real galaxies as it is based on idealistic simulated velocity fields.
+Although this approach is still at the proof-of-concept stage, it illustrates that deep learning is a promising method to explore further to infer galaxy masses.} On the other hand, utilizing cosmological simulations for replicating and comprehending observational data via ML represents a novel strategy imbued with unforeseeable potentialities.